yahui624/ECE4525VideoGame/Project5/README.md

   - To win the game, player needs to eliminate all the NPCs.
   - If any NPC reachs to the right border, player lose.
   - Refresh the page to restart the game.
+  - If two balls collide with each other, they will both change directions.